 - a.
 Position: P2 Off-Axis mounted to front of gearbox with integral gear mesh to clutch shaft. - b.
 MGU serves as replacement for traditional alternator and starter motor - c.
 Gearing from MGU output to the clutch shaft will be interchangeable to allow for the different behaviors of the various ICE units in service. - i.
 MGU gear ratio is homologated and subject to ACO/IMSA approval. - ii.
-MGU maximum speed of 20,000 rpm must never be exceeded at any time - d.
+MGU maximum speed must never be exceeded at any time.
+The maximum MGU speed is exceeded when either of these conditions occur: - a.
+MGU speed >20,000 rpm for ≥200 ms - b.
+MGU speed ≥21,000 rpm - iii.
+ERS System may restrict MGU torque at speeds >20,000 rpm.
+(Reference Article 5.3.10) - d.
 MGU Package integrated inside the bellhousing and mounted to common gearbox. - i.
 Minimum clearances to MGU must be respected.
 No interference permitted with MGU Exclusion Zone identified in most recent Gearbox CAD Model, which is available upon request.